jitsi/handbook/docs/devops-guide/ldap-authentication.md

 ---

 :::note
 This is a first draft and might not work on your system.
-It has been tested on a Debian 11 installation with prosody 0.11 and authenticates against an OpenLDAP directory.
+It has been tested on Debian 11 installation with prosody 0.11 and authenticates against an OpenLDAP directory, and on Ubuntu 24.04 with Prosody 0.12 against an Active Directory.
 :::

 If you want to authenticate your users against an LDAP directory instead